xwillie/sulu-standard/UPGRADE.md

 ## Marked whereNot in ListBuilder as deprecated
 Marked whereNot in ListBuilder as deprecated - use where instead

+## Marked fields from ListBuilder as deprecated
+Marked fields related methods as deprecated - use selectFields instead

 ## 1.0.0

 ### Configuration